markjm610/react-project/documentation/feature-list/feature-list.md

 * A user can create a project

 * Each project can have tasks added, deleted, edited, and rearranged on the screen

-* Only the creator of the project can add, remove, edit, and rearrange tasks

 ## Tasks

 * Each task has a heading and an optional description
+* STRETCH GOAL: Each task can only be edited or deleted by the user who created it

 ## Teams

-* The project creator can invite other users to be team members for that project
+* The project creator can invite other users to be team members for that project, giving them access

-* Team members have access to the same project, but only the project creator can make changes to the project

 ## Profiles